|

 There are thousands of metal fabricators throughout the United States who can

-manufacture this shelter for less than $1,500.
+manufacture this fallout and blast shelter for less than $3,500.
 It is, therefore, not necessary to pay shipping

 costs from a distant location.
 If you want one of these shelters, we suggest that you have it